Death by GPS

 Death by GPS refers to the death of people attributable, in part, to following GPS directions or GPS maps.
 Death by GPS has been noted in several deaths in Death Valley, California, a lost hiker at Joshua Tree National Park in southeastern California, and incidents in Washington State, Australia, England, Italy and Brazil.

 Causes

 There are multiple reasons why people following GPS directions have become lost, been injured, or died.
 The reasons listed below may also include the lack of a working communications systems to call for help.
 Thus, drivers or hikers have ventured off the road or into remote, impassable, or dangerous areas.
-They could also drive on GPS until their vehicles were out of fuel, mired, or disabled; succumbed to hazardous climate or weather conditions, or gotten lost.
+They could also drive on GPS until their vehicles were out of fuel, mired, or disabled; succumbed to hazardous climate or weather conditions, or become lost.